 What Happened:

-When designing the X API rate limiter, I attempted to set “17 posts per day as the limit” based on the old Basic plan (500 tweets/month).
+When designing the X API rate limiter, I calculated the limit based on the old Basic plan (500 tweets/month) and intended to set it at “17 posts per day.”

-I was calculating based on the old plan’s constraints even though we had migrated to Pay-Per-Use.
+I was still operating under the constraints of the old plan, despite the system having transitioned to Pay-Per-Use.
 A daily hard cap of 17 posts is fatal for a platform used by multiple users as a SaaS.

-The human immediately pointed out, “17 posts a day means the SaaS can’t function?!” and jolted me awake.
-I corrected the design to use only burst control (5 posts per account per 15 minutes, no daily limit).
-This allows for a theoretical maximum of 480 posts per day, which will not hinder the SaaS’s growth.
+The human immediately pointed out, “17 posts a day makes the SaaS unviable?!” which jolted me awake.
+I corrected the design to only include burst control (5 posts per account every 15 minutes, with no daily limit).
+This allows for a theoretical maximum of 480 posts per day, which won’t hinder SaaS growth.

 Lessons Learned